Red-Headed Baby

-Red-Headed Baby is the sixth title in the Merrie Melodies series.
+Red-Headed Baby is a 1931 American animated comedy short film.
+It is the sixth film in the Merrie Melodies series.
 The short was released as early as December 18, 1931.
 (Note: Archived from a December 23 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It is directed by Rudolf Ising.
+It was directed by Rudolf Ising.

-The short is the first from Warner Bros. to not feature a recurring character; all previous cartoons had featured Bosko, or Piggy.
+The short is the first from Warner Bros.
+Pictures to not feature a recurring character, a staple of the Merrie Melodies series as it transitioned into an anthology series until it gradually lost its distinction from Looney Tunes; all previous cartoons had featured Bosko, Foxy, or Piggy.